 As an infinitely complex chaosmos, whose image will never be fully adequate.
-Transcending disciplines seem to be a vital way to deal with this condition.
+Transcending disciplines seems to be a vital way to deal with this condition.

 What does the JULIA STOSCHEK COLLECTION aspire to convey to the future, and what are the most compelling speculations animating the current creative landscape and impacting the collection’s identity?